sourcegraph/handbook/content/people-ops/hiring/index.md

 - Provides information that the hiring team think is important for the role that may not have been represented in their resume or referral notes.
 - Allows the hiring team to have a deeper conversation about who they are, what they are looking for, and about their experience.

-## Hiring flow

-For any members of a hiring team, please see [this doc](https://docs.google.com/document/d/185BkGzfCp2G50mgXFA5R5TA_w3zHWWxO8CWvDMQT0bU/edit?ts=5f9aeea7#) for a breakdown of each step in the hiring process.
-The documents will outline responsibilities by role (Hiring Manager, Scheduling Coordinator, and People Ops) for each team.

 ## [Interview process](interview_process.md)